Carolina heelsplitter: Description

-Endangered Species Act and Recovery Plan
+Endangered Species Act and recovery plan

-This species was determined to be endangered on Wednesday, June 30, 1993.
-The reasons stated were: “Present or threatened destruction, modification, or curtailment of its habitat or range”, “over utilization for commercial, recreational, scientific, or educational purposes”, “disease or predation”, “the inadequacy of existing regulatory mechanisms”, and “other natural or manmade factors affecting its continued existence”.
-There has since been a review of the species and how it has been recovering, dated July 28, 2006.
+This species was determined to be endangered on June 30, 1993.
+The reasons stated were: Present or threatened destruction, modification, or curtailment of its habitat or range, over-utilization for commercial, recreational, scientific, or educational purposes, disease or predation, the inadequacy of existing regulatory mechanisms, and other natural or manmade factors affecting its continued existence.
+A review of the species and how it has been recovering has since been conducted, dated July 28, 2006.

 The original recovery plan for the species was written by John A. Fridell and recognized in January 1997.
-The major points were using government regulations to protect the species, creating educational opportunities, continuing to search for new populations, establishing six viable populations, and alleviating major threats to the species, with the final objective being to get the species de-listed.
+The major points were using government regulations to protect the species, creating educational opportunities, continuing to search for new populations, establishing six viable populations, and alleviating major threats to the species, with the final objective being to get the species delisted.

-When the recovery plan was written, there were only four known populations of Lasmigona decorata.
+When the recovery plan was written, only four populations of Lasmigona decorata were known.
 The original report stated that the populations appeared to have extremely restricted distribution and that much of the habitat in the species historic range (Catawba, Pee Dee, Saluda, and Savannah River systems) is now unsuitable for the reintroduction of the species.
-The recovery plan also stated that it was very important that the species were extensively enough established so the population couldn't be completely wiped out by one major event involving their habitat.
+The recovery plan also stated that the species was extensively established enough that the population could not be completely wiped out by one major event involving its habitat.

 Reproduction

-The reproductive cycle begins when the male Carolina heelsplitter releases its sperm into the stream.
-Soon afterwards the sperm is taken in by the females, a process which is called siphoning.
-The female's eggs, which will be carried in the females gills, are then fertilized.
-When the glochidia (larvae) are fully developed, the female mussel releases them into the water.
+The reproductive cycle begins when a male Carolina heelsplitter releases his sperm into the stream.
+Soon afterward, the sperm is taken in by the females, in a process called siphoning.
+The female's eggs, which are carried in the female's gills, are then fertilized.
+The Carolina heelsplitter is a bradytichtic species, brooding fertilized eggs over the winter after spawning.
+When the glochidia (larvae) are fully developed the next year, the female mussel releases them into the water.
 The larvae must attach themselves quickly to a body part of their host fish, which is not harmed in the process.
-The host fish species for this mussel is still unknown.
+Host species for this mussel include members of the Cyprinidae.

 Attached to the fish, the heelsplitters receive oxygen and other needs from the host for several weeks.
 When they have grown into fully developed juvenile mussels, they release themselves from the fish and settle into the stream or river.
 A fish host is very important to all mussels, not only because it provides the young with food and oxygen, but also because it serves as a mode of transportation.
 The transportation of the mussels is key when attempting to create new populations in streams and river banks.
-Thus this creature can see the fresh waters and have more larvae.
+Thus, this creature can seed the fresh waters and have more larvae.